TheRenegadeCoder/sample-programs-website/sources/programs/baklava/piet/how-to-implement-the-solution.md

-Thanks to `alope107` for introducing me to the Piet esoteric language and for helping me fix a termination issue with this program (in other words, I couldn't get the thing to stop running!).
+Thanks to `alope107` for introducing me to the Piet esoteric language and for helping me fix a termination issue with this program (in other words, I couldn't get the silly thing to stop running!).

 [1]: https://www.piet-mondrian.org/victory-boogie-woogie.jsp
 [2]: https://en.wikipedia.org/wiki/Piet_Mondrian